-The following are school-wide expectations for re-testing teacher-made assessments:
+If objective recovery for a course is not available, the following are school-wide expectations for re-testing teachermade assessments:

-- Any student wishing to take a re-test may be afforded the opportunity. - In order to achieve content mastery, before the student is given the opportunity to re-test, he/she should consult with teacher about the following: - O Completing the original task or assessment - O Completing re-teaching/relearning activities (if applicable) - The re-test must be completed within an established, reasonable window of time. - O Re-tests will not be given the same day as the original test - O An established window of time shall be determined at the discretion of the teacher while also being fair to the student and his/her circumstances. - The teacher should use the grade (original, re-test, or average) that best reflects the student's level of mastery of the defined learning objectives.
+- Any student wishing to take a re-test may be afforded the opportunity. - In order to achieve content mastery, before the student is given the opportunity to re-test, he/she should consult with teacher about the following:

+- o Completing the original task or assessment - 0 Completing re-teaching/relearning activities (if applicable) - The re-test must be completed within an established, reasonable window of time. - O Re-tests will not be given the same day as the original test - An established window of time shall be determined at the discretion of the teacher while also being fair to the student and his/her circumstances. - The teacher should use the grade (original, re-test, or average) that best reflects the student's level of mastery of the defined learning objectives.